 You can stack your bread and slice multiple at a time to make the process quicker, but I wouldn’t recommend tackling more than 4 slices at once.

-Once you slice your bread into cubes, add it to your liquid mixture.
+Then, add the cubed bread to your liquid mixture.
 Use a rubber spatula to fold your bread into your mixture, ensuring every cube is completely coated.

 No need to spray, line, or butter your casserole dish.
 The small amount of butter and fat from the milk is enough to ensure your bread pudding won’t stick to your dish.